 Good standing is defined as a semester GPA of 2.0 or higher and normal progress toward the degree.
 A semester GPA below 2.0, and/or failure to make normal progress, places students on probation and makes them subject to dismissal by the Academic Standards Committee.
-Students with unexcused absences and those excessively late to class are also subject to probation or dismissal.
+Students with excessive absences and lateness are also subject to probation or dismissal.